 Effective teacher-based assessment adjustments for students with disability

-Researches will work with teachers in equitable educational assessment of students with disability in mainstream courses in secondary schools.
-Teachers are required by legislation to provide assessments that enable students opportunity to demonstrate their learning, while at the same time meeting course requirements for student outcomes.
-This can raise many issues of fairness, equity and quality assessment for both students and teachers.
+Teachers are required by law to provide such adjustments to give students opportunity to demonstrate their learning, while at the same time meeting course requirements for student outcomes.

 - Australian Research Council, Discovery Grant, $310,900